What is the purpose of this document?

 How long will you use my information for?

-If your application is unsuccessful, we will retain your personal information for a period of 12 months from the date of receipt of your application
+If your application is unsuccessful, we will retain your personal information for a period of 36 months from the date of receipt of your application.

 We retain your personal information for that period:

-After these periods, and subject to our email retention policy, we will securely destroy your personal information in accordance with our data retention policy.
+After these periods, and subject to our email retention policy, we will securely destroy your personal information in accordance with our data retention policy and any applicable legal requirements.
+Please be aware that our email retention policy, which we maintain to ensure compliance with our regulatory obligations, may result in emails being retained (subject to internal restrictions) for 8 years.

 If we wish to retain your personal information on file, on the basis that a further opportunity may arise in future and we may wish to consider you for that, we will write to you separately, seeking your explicit consent to retain your personal information for a fixed period on that basis.